kyrkon1/BIS15W2023_kkong/lab1/lab1_hw.Rmd

 Github is a website for the programmers to make their coding readily accesible to any computer by uploading or pushing their code.

 **3. Navigate to my [BIS15L](https://github.com/jmledford3115/BIS15LW2022_jledford) repository on GitHub.
 Notice that near the bottom there is a nice, clean description of the repository.
 You want this on your repository!
 It is built by making edits to the `README.md` file using the RMarkdown conventions.
 Edit your repository's `README.md` file so that you have a clean informative description, including your email address.
 Be creative!
 You don't need to just copy mine.
 There are lots of examples online.**
+Added information to my repository.
+It generally includes my name and email.

 **4. Calculate the following expressions.
 Be sure to include each one in a separate code chunk.**